 Most of us know we should be reading more, but with increasingly busy lives, it can be hard to fit into our day.
-That’s why we’ve rounded up some truly fascinating facts about books and reading – hopefully they’ll inspire you to pick up the latest bestseller or an old favorite when you can find a spare half hour!
+That’s why we’ve rounded up some truly fascinating facts about books and reading – hopefully they’ll inspire you to pick up the latest bestseller or an old favourite when you can find a spare half hour!

 And we’ve got something for the little readers too.
-For a limited time, you’ll receive a free children’s book when you buy a set of our kids’ pajamas – perfect for encouraging budding bookworms.
+For a limited time, you’ll receive a free children’s book when you buy a set of our kids’ pyjamas – perfect for encouraging budding bookworms.

 1. The extremely popular The Very Hungry Caterpillar actually started life as a worm called Willi.
 Author Eric Carle came up with the idea while punching holes through a stack of paper and thought of a bookworm.
 However, his editor suggested a caterpillar would be a more likeable character.
 It’s a good job she did – The Very Hungry Caterpillar is still one of the world’s most-loved books, with one copy selling every minute.

 2. Inspired by her father’s illiteracy, Dolly Parton’s Imagination Library will send out a free, age-appropriate book to children aged 0-5 years once a month.
-Set up in 1995, the program has given away over 1.2 million books across the USA, UK, Canada, Ireland and Australia.
+Set up in 1995, the programme has given away over 1.2 million books across the USA, UK, Canada, Ireland and Australia.
 She says books can inspire children to achieve their dreams.

 3. According to studies, you are 2.5 times less likely to be diagnosed with Alzheimer’s disease in later life if you read regularly.